 Pay back a portion of your debt within 5 years and keep certain assets

-DEBT RELIEF: GET TO KNOW YOUR OPTIONS
+DEBT RELIEF: GET TO KNOW YOUR OPTIONS IN CANADA

 If you’re ready to get out of debt once and for all, it’s important to understand your options.
 While filing for bankruptcy is often the first thing that comes to mind, you may have alternative debt relief solutions available to you, such as a consumer proposal or debt consolidation.